SMosegaard/cds-lang/assignments/assignment-3/README.md

 The choice of the pre-trained word embedding model significantly influences the results obtained from query expansion.
 In this case, the Gensim 'glove-wiki-gigaword-50' model is trained on Wikipedia data, which will exhibit some biases.
 As the training corpus Wikipedia primarily contains factual information, it will influence the semantic relationships captured by the model.

 For example, when analysing the songs of Katy Perry with the target word 'friday' and Justin Bieber with word 'baby', the model returns other weekdays and words related to children and pregnancy.
-These results are very reasonable given Wikipedia's focus on factual information and reflects the general context in which the words are used on Wikipedia.
+These results are very reasonable given Wikipedia's focus on factual information and reflects a general context in which the words are used on Wikipedia.
 Thus, it is important to acknowledge that the model does not capture all semantic nuances, especially not the creative language commonly found in song lyrics.
 If the model were trained on web data or personal writings, the results could be significantly different.
-Instead, the model might associate 'friday' with words like "party, friends, beer", and 'baby' with more romantic or sexual connotations for Justin Bieber's songs.
+Instead, the model might associate 'friday' with words like "party, friends, beer", and 'baby' with more romantic or sexual connotations.

 This limitation shows the importance of the domain of the employed model.
 The relevance and accuracy of the query expansion results could potentially be improved by fine-tuning the model on domain-specific data such as song lyrics.

 Another limitation observed is the model's tendency to return different conjugations or variations of the same word.
 While these words are semantically related, they do not contribute to expanding the query in a meaningful way.
 In addition to the implemented lemmatization technique, it would have been relevant to extract the root form of the returned word and remove identical or very similar words.
-By doing so, there will be room for real synonyms and related words, that can enhance the query expansion and elicit more interesting results!
+By doing so, there will be room for real synonyms and related words, that could enhance the query expansion and elicit more interesting results!

 Overall, the repository presents a valuable tool for researchers and music enthusiasts, as it enables them to explore the thematic trends within song lyrics through the lens of word embeddings.
 The code can be applied to other text datasets beyond music.
 However, it is important to acknowledge the limitations of the current model and consider fine-tuning or selecting a model trained on more similar data to ensure contextually relevant results.